 Colleen McCarthy is a 2020 graduate from Fordham University with a BA in Environmental Studies and Communications.
 She interned with NGO Sustainability in the Summer of 2018, and returns when she can to help out.
 Colleen is primarily interested in how she can connect people to causes that matter and influence them to adopt more sustainable habits through strategic communication.
-She has held multiple internships in communications roles at various nonprofits, as well as for a communications agency that specialized in nonprofit clients. is currently able to pursue this interest as a marketing and communications intern at the Nature Conservancy in New York City.
-Colleen hopes to continue this meaningful work upon her graduation from Fordham in May 2020.
+She has held multiple internships in communications roles at various nonprofits, as well as for a communications agency that specializes in nonprofit clients.

 Intern of 2018